bigben35/ToDoList/README.md

 # ToDoList
-La ToDoList est une application qui vous permet de gérer vos tâches quotidiennes de manière simple et efficace.
+The ToDoList is an application that allows you to manage your daily tasks in a simple and efficient manner.

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/3f25d8c0122047bcbb82f8fc7a0546cd)](https://app.codacy.com/gh/bigben35/ToDoList/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

-## Prérequis
+## Prerequisites
--PHP 8.0 ou supérieur
--Symfony 6.0 ou supérieur
--Composer
+PHP 8.0 or higher
+Symfony 6.0 or higher
+Composer

 ## Installation
-Clonez le projet depuis le référentiel GitHub : git clone **https://github.com/bigben35/ToDoList.git**
-Naviguer dans le dossier du projet : **cd mon-projet-symfony**
-Installer les dépendances avec Composer : **composer install**
+Clone the project from the GitHub repository: git clone **https://github.com/bigben35/ToDoList.git** Navigate to the project directory: **cd mon-projet-symfony** Install dependencies using Composer: **composer install**

-Faire un **composer require symfony/console** pour pouvoir utiliser la commande symfony console au lieu de php/bin console (au choix de la personne).
+Run **composer require symfony/console** to enable the use of the symfony console command instead of php/bin console (personal preference).
-Créer une base de données dans PhpMyAdmin (par exemple) avec le nom souhaité.
-Il sera utilisé dans le fichier .env pour permettre la connexion entre l'application et la base de données.
-Dupliquer le fichier .env et nommez-le .env.local.
-Pour une question de sécurité, c'est ici que vous allez mettre vos informations de connexions.

-Dans le fichier .env.local, modifiez la variable DATABASE_URL pour correspondre à vos paramètres de base de données.
-Par exemple : **DATABASE_URL=mysql://username:password@localhost:3306/nom_base_de_donnees**

-Créer la base de données : **symfony console doctrine:database:create**
-Effectuer les migrations : **symfony console make:migration** puis **symfony console doctrine:migrations:migrate**
-Charger les fixtures (données de démonstration) : **symfony console doctrine:fixtures:load**, pour avoir des données (Users, Tasks).
+Create a database in PhpMyAdmin (for example) with the desired name.
+This name will be used in the .env file to establish a connection between the application and the database.
+Duplicate the .env file and name it .env.local.
+For security reasons, this is where you will input your connection information.

+In the .env.local file, modify the DATABASE_URL variable to match your database parameters.
+For example: **DATABASE_URL=mysql://username:password@localhost:3306/database_name**

+Create the database: **symfony console doctrine:database:create** Perform migrations: **symfony console make:migration and then symfony console doctrine:migrations:migrate** Load fixtures (demo data): **symfony console doctrine:fixtures:load** to populate the database with data (Users, Tasks).

-## Base de données de Test
+## Test Database
-Si il n'y a pas de .env.test, dupliquez le .env et nommez-le .env.test.
-Ensuite dupliquez le .env.test en .env.test.local.
-C'est dans ce .env.test.local que vous allez mettre vos données de connexion comme pour le .env.local ci-dessus.
+If there is no .env.test, duplicate the .env and name it .env.test.
+Then duplicate .env.test to .env.test.local.
+In this .env.test.local file, input your connection data just like in .env.local above.
-Créez la base de données de test: **symfony console doctrine:database:create --env=test**.
+Create the test database: **symfony console doctrine:database:create --env=test**

-Cela créera une nouvelle base de données de test en utilisant la configuration définie dans le fichier **.env.test**.
+This will create a new test database using the configuration defined in the file **.env.test**.
-Générez le schéma de la base de données en exécutant les migrations: **symfony console doctrine:migrations:migrate --env=test**.
+Generate the database schema by running migrations: **symfony console doctrine:migrations:migrate --env=test**.

-Lancez les fixtures: **symfony console doctrine:fixtures:load --env=test**
+Run fixtures: **symfony console doctrine:fixtures:load --env=test**

-Vérifier si Xdebug fonctionne.
+Ensure that Xdebug is functioning properly.

-Installez PHPUnit pour les tests: **composer require --dev phpunit/phpunit ^9**.
+Install PHPUnit for testing: **composer require --dev phpunit/phpunit ^9**.
-Lancez les tests avec **vendor/bin/phpunit**
+Run tests with: **vendor/bin/phpunit**
-Générez le rapport de couverture de code: **vendor/bin/phpunit --coverage-html public/test-coverage**.
+Generate a code coverage report: **vendor/bin/phpunit --coverage-html public/test-coverage**.

-Démarrer le serveur Symfony : **symfony server:start**
+Start the Symfony server: **symfony server:start**

-Et voilà !
-Vous pouvez maintenant accéder à l'application en naviguant vers **http://localhost:8000** dans votre navigateur.
+And that's it!
+You can now access the application by navigating to **http://localhost:8000** in your web browser.

-## Authentification
+## Authentication
-Pour l'admin: username: admin; password: password
+For admin: username: admin; password: password
-Pour un user: username: user1; password: password
+For an user: username: user1; password: password